sensiml/piccolo/README.md

 ## Documentation

-Piccolo AI is the open-source version of SensiML Analytics Studio.
-As such, it's features and capabilities align with the majority of those found in SensiML's Analytics Studio for which documentation can be found
+Piccolo AI is the open-source version of SensiML ML Engine.
+As such, it's features and capabilities align with the majority of those found in SensiML's ML Egninge for which documentation can be found
 [here](https://sensiml.com/documentation/analytics-studio/index.html).

 For more information about our documentation processes or to build them yourself, see the